wabbit-corp/kappa/Spec.md

 ### 10.3.2 Encounter order and order-sensitive clauses

 Comprehensions process elements in an encounter order induced by generator enumeration and preceding clauses.

+For multiple `for` clauses, encounter order is the lexicographic order induced by left-to-right nesting: for each row produced so far, the next `for` enumerates its collection and extends the row stream in that enumeration order.
+(This corresponds to the standard `bind`/`flatMap` desugaring in §10.11.)

 A comprehension pipeline is in one of two orderedness states: